andrewmbate/TVCBusData/README.md

 # TVCBusData

+This work is licensed under CC BY-NC 4.0.
+To view a copy of this license, visit https://creativecommons.org/licenses/by-nc/4.0/

 Here we have data behind the figures and tables behind paper "A Quantitative Microbial Risk Assessment Approach to Estimate Exposure to SARS-CoV-2 on a Bus".

 All csv and xlsx files are either single simulation data or a summary of data 1000 simulation under default parameters, whereas all csv.xz are compressed csv files that contain all passengers data across many simulations.